Chris-van-Eysendyck/Chris-van-Eysendyck/README.md

 - 👋 Hi, I’m @Chris-van-Eysendyck
-- 👀 I’m interested in finding loopholes that allow me to code, without coding.
-Then I realised I should probably learn at least some code.
+- 👀 I’m interested in finding answers, but find puzzles frustrating.
+Trying to get better, usually failing.
 - 🌱 I’m currently learning Python, Jupyter, Power BI and how to avoid getting fired at work...
 - 💞️ I’m looking to collaborate on easy projects?
 - 📫 How to reach me c.vaneysendyck@gmail.com